JPWQ/ToDO/README.md

 'd' - Delete the highlighted Task.
 'e' - Edit the name of the highlighted Task.
 'Enter' - Toggle the completed value.
 Press Enter to mark and unmark the Task as completed.

+Additionally, main1.c is the file with ncurses support.